MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition.md

 curl -X GET "https://demo.cloud.microstrategy.com/MicroStrategyLibrary/api/model/filters/5B64A6A6E5B1466497D9D4D35328D91B?showFilterTokens=true" -H "accept: application/json" -H "X-MSTR-AuthToken: mcgi1hfofet0f1nhs3u3kjurah" -H "X-MSTR-ProjectID: B7CA92F04B9FAE8D941C3E9B7E0CD754"
 ```

 Sample Response Body: You can view the filter’s definition in the body of the response.
-If you compare this to [Workflow Samples: Retrieve a Filter's Definition](#retrieve-a-filters-definition), "qualification" has an extra field of "tokens".
+If you compare this to [Workflow samples: Retrieve a filter's definition](#retrieve-a-filters-definition), "qualification" has an extra field of "tokens".

 ```json
 {